0xrisec/solidity-gas-optimization-handbook/Data Type/readme.md

 }
 ```

-In the provided example, `Example2` is a more efficient implementation than `Example` because the variable `num` is automatically initialized with the default value of `0`, while in `Example`, `num` is unnecessarily initialized with the value `0`.
+In the provided example, `Example2` is a more efficient implementation than `Example1` because the variable `num` is automatically initialized with the default value of `0`, while in `Example1`, `num` is unnecessarily initialized with the value `0`.

 However, `Example3` is even more efficient than `Example2` because num is initialized with the value `1`, which reduces the gas cost of `SSTORE` operations.